Roundaround/mc-fabric-custom-paintings/assets/modrinth.md

 **Silence all legacy pack conversion prompts** (`silenceAllConvertPrompts`): `true|false` - Whether to silence prompts about converting legacy (pre-3.0.0) resource pack style painting packs to the new format.
-After joining a world, the mod will check if you have any of the old style painting packs in your resourcepacks directory and prompt you to convert them from the mod's main menu.
+After joining a world, the mod will check if you have any of the old style painting packs in your resourcepacks folder and prompt you to convert them from the mod's main menu.
 Set this to `true` to silence them globally.
 Defaults to `false`.

 #### Single player per-world configuration